HeardLibrary/digital-scholarship/script/python/rsc.md

 # Royal Society of Chemistry API project

+There is a solution for this exercise [here](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/pylesson/rsc.py).
+It's divided into the parts below and you can look at it if you get stuck.

 ## Preliminaries

 Go to the RSC Developers Portal <https://developer.rsc.org/home> and register to get an account.
 The account is free for up to 1000 API calls per month.